SerratedSharp/AspNetCore.Docs/aspnetcore/client-side/dotnet-js-interop.md

 ## Asynchronous Interop

 Many JavaScript APIs are asynchronous and signal completion through either a callback, promise, or async method.
-Ignoring asynchonous capabilities is often not an option, as subsequent code may depend upon the completion of the asynchronous operation, and thus must be awaited.
+Ignoring asynchronous capabilities is often not an option, as subsequent code may depend upon the completion of the asynchronous operation, and thus must be awaited.

 JS methods using the `async` keyword or returning a promise can be awaited in C# by a method returning a Task.
 Note as demonstrated below, the `async` keyword is not used on the C# method with the JSImport attribute, because it does not use the `await` keyword within it.
 However, consuming code calling the method would typically use the `await` keyword and be marked as `async` as demonstrated in the `PromisesUsage` example.

 JavaScript with a callback, such as a `setTimeout()`, can be wrapped in a Promise before returning from JavaScript.
-Wrapping a callback in a promise as demonstated in `Wait2Seconds()` is only appropriate when the callback is called exactly once.
+Wrapping a callback in a promise as demonstrated in `Wait2Seconds()` is only appropriate when the callback is called exactly once.
 Otherwise, a C# Action can be passed to listen for a callback that may be called zero or many times, which is demonstrated in [Subscribing to JS Events](#Subscribing-to-JS-Events).

 ```JS
 // PromisesShim.js